 Many local Labour MPs want to ignore the result of the last referendum and have a re-run.
 They are calling for a ‘People’s Vote’, or in other words, another referendum.
 The damage this would do to trust in politics would be profound.
 In a democracy you have got to accept the results.
 People voted to leave the European Union, and as Members of Parliament we must deliver.

 Others argue that this deal does not deliver what people voted for.
 I disagree.
-On March 29th we will leave the European Union, and take back control of our money, laws and borders.
-It is a deal that delivers on the result of the referendum and protects jobs and the economy.
+It is a deal that delivers on the result of the referendum and protects jobs and the economy, while taking back control of our money, laws and borders.
 It delivers full market access for goods, economic certainty, and resolution of the jurisdiction of the European Court of Justice.

 I accept that some will call this deal a compromise.
 And it is.
 But as Michael Gove – one of the leaders of Vote Leave - said recently “Does it deliver 100 per cent of what I wanted?
 No. But then we didn’t win 100 per cent of the vote on June 23 2016.”